nrg5223/VoiceToText/README.md

-Here's the updated README with the `ffmpeg` requirement added:

----

 # Voice-to-Text App

 A simple Voice-to-Text application using Python, Tkinter, and OpenAI's Whisper model to record audio, transcribe spoken words into text, and translate them if needed.